-Switching on the light, I close my bedroom door and pull Ana into my arms seeking her warmth.
+SWITCHING ON THE LIGHT, I close my bedroom door and pull Ana into my arms, seeking her warmth and trying to put Carrick's blistering rebuke out of my mind.

 "Hey, are you okay?" she murmurs.
-"I can tell you're brooding."
+"You're brooding."

 "I'm just mad at my dad.
 But that's nothing new.
 He still treats me like I'm an adolescent."